vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 ### Result diversity

-The closest k nearest neighbors in the paragraph level embedding space could be from the same article.
+The closest K nearest neighbors in the paragraph level embedding space could be from the same article.
 Increasing the diversity of sources is especially important when used for retrieval-augmented generative question answering, where the generative model also has